-This Circular Economy provides food, materials and energy in a way that is restorative by design, helped by nature’s ability to regenerate resources for our consumption.
+A Circular Economy provides food, materials and energy in a way that is restorative by design, helped by nature’s ability to regenerate resources for our consumption.
 As opposed to the current Linear Economy, in which products are consumed briefly and inefficiently disposed of, a circular model makes sure that resources serve our economy to their best potential and maintain their highest value.
 A Bio-based Economy mutually reinforces a Circular Economy, as they complement each other in many respects.

-Recycling is obviously good practice, but in the Circular Economy one can also think of more durable materials, products that are easier to repair, re-use and re-purpose, thereby preventing waste in the first place.
+Recycling materials and recovering energy are obviously good practice, but in a Circular Economy one can also think of sourcing renewable materials, more durable materials, and designing products that are easier to repair, re-use and re-purpose, thereby preventing waste in the first place.

 Meeting increasing demand

-The expected increase in world population and growing middle class will increase demand for food, materials, and energy.
-Some of the resources we rely on for these products simply can't be replaced by nature at anything like the rate we consume them, fossil fuels being an obvious example.
+The expected increase in world population and growing middle class will inflate demand for food, materials and energy.
+Some of the resources we rely on for these products cannot be replaced by nature at the rate we consume them, with fossil fuels being an obvious example.

-This rate of consumption not only creates scarcity of natural resources we depend on for our daily food and other consumables, but it also harms natural cycles, often with negative side effects such as climate change and pollution.
-A Circular Economy in contrast will keep products, components and materials in use at their highest value for the longest possible time.
+Our current and predicted consumption patterns not only create scarcity of natural resources, but also harm natural cycles and produce negative side effects such as climate change and pollution.
+A Circular Economy in contrast will keep materials and products at their highest value for the longest possible time.

-DSM is therefore dedicated to securing the future availability of natural resources, and unlocking more value from the limited resources that are available.
-DSM focuses on the following to further progress to a Circular Economy:
+DSM is dedicated to securing the future availability of natural resources and unlocking more value from the limited resources that are available.
+In order to reach this twofold goal, DSM has developed five circular pillars: